warehouse-13/hammertime/README.md

 # get
 hammertime get -i <UUID>

-# get all mvms across all namespaces
+# get all mvms in `ns0`
-hammertime list
+hammertime list --namespace ns0

 # delete 'bar' from 'foo'
 hammertime delete --namespace foo --name --bar

 # delete
 hammertime delete -i <UID>

-# delete all mvms everywhere
-hammertime delete --all
 ```

 The name and namespace are configurable, as are the GRPC address and port.